 Should I buy or hire clothing/snow equipment?

 If you’re a complete newbie (first timer) I recommend you hire the jacket, pants, boots and ski/boarding equipment to ensure you don’t over-invest before you try it out.

 If you’re getting into the groove then I recommend that you check out these awesome outlets for quality snow gear wherever you are around the world:

 4. Hire your snow gear up on the mountain

 Hiring your snow gear up on the mountain will give you the flexibility to swap items if something is not right.
 For instance, boots and bindings are a common disruption when learning how to ski or snowboard.
-What you think feels right when you try them on in the hire shop can cause problems when you’re actually riding in them – boots are too tight/too loose, bindings are not right, skis are too short and so on.
+What you think feels right when you try them on in the hire shop can cause problems when you’re actually riding in the – boots are too tight/too loose, bindings are not right, skis are too short, and so on.

 There’s nothing more frustrating than been stuck with dodgy snow gear from a hire shop far away from the mountain, which you cannot do anything about.

 Getting a ski or snowboarding lesson every day is crucial especially when you’re a newbie.
 Be sure to secure in a morning lesson so you can practise in the afternoon.